spectraphilic/reflexible/doc/source/introduction.rst

 Introduction
 ************

-pflexible is an open source Python package to work with Lagrangian Particle Disperion Model output.
+reflexible is an open source Python package to work with Lagrangian Particle Disperion Model output.
 Currently it is built for `FLEXPART
 <http://transport.nilu.no/flexpart>`_ but future versions will include greater
 generality.

 Contributions and collaboration are welcome.
-The code is hosted at bitbucket and the documentation is hosted at readthedocs. pflexible is licensed under Creative Commons.
+The code is hosted at bitbucket and the documentation is hosted at readthedocs. reflexible is licensed under Creative Commons.

 Current development activities are focused on improved generality and handling of FLEXPART output in all possible run configurations, with and without deposition, forward, backward, or otherwise.

-.. _getting-pflexible:
+.. _getting-reflexible:

-Getting pflexible
+Getting reflexible
 =================
 Please contact: `John F. Burkhart <jfburkhart@gmail.com>`_